AramburuMerlos/gGYGA/README.md

 # gGYGA
-Gridded yield potential estimates for the Global Yield Gap Atlas (GYGA)
+Code used to generate the gridded yield potential estimates of the Global Yield Gap Atlas (GYGA)